-- > Continue to develop, effectively manage, and steward the financial resources necessary to maintain ongoing College operations and achieve the objectives incorporated in this Plan. - Through effective portfolio management and fundraising, increase College endowment to at least \$500 million by 2025. - Develop and implement a long-term cost-containment program tied to projections of key budget parameters (e.g., net F.T.E. of student body, comprehensive fee, net tuition revenue, compensation, financial aid discount rate, etc.).
-Seek to identify 3-5% of our resources annually through reallocation, cost-containment, cost-reduction, and new sources of revenue. - Complete fundraising and construct the Center for Integrated Sciences [\$100 million; additional funding required: \$60 million]. - Complete funding and construct the new Admissions and Financial Aid building on the main campus [\$5-7 million]. - Complete funding and construction for the new Boathouse for Crew program.
-[Additional fundraising required: \$250,000.] - Complete funding and implement Phase I of the Athletic Facilities Master Plan.
-[Additional fundraising required: approximately \$15 million.] - Complete the current comprehensive fundraising campaign, Creating Our Future: The Campaign for Skidmore. - Explore the desirability and the feasibility of decreasing our reliance on short-term and part-time non-tenure-track faculty by 10% (not included in this initiative are artists-in-residence, writers-in-residence, teaching professors, and other long-term non-tenure-line positions). - Explore making an explicit commitment to open access in various venues.
+Continue to develop, effectively manage, and steward the financial resources necessary to maintain ongoing College operations and achieve the objectives incorporated in this Plan.

+- Through effective portfolio management and fundraising, increase College endowment to at least \$500M by 2020. - Develop and implement a long-term cost-containment program tied to projections of key budget parameters (e.g., net F.T.E. of student body, comprehensive fee, net tuition revenue, compensation, financial aid discount rate, etc.).
+Seek to identify 3-5% of our resources annually through reallocation, cost-containment, cost-reduction, and new sources of revenue. - Complete fundraising and construct the Center for Integrated Sciences [\$100M; additional funding required: \$60M]. - Complete funding and construct the new Admissions and Financial Aid building on the main campus [\$5-7M]. - Complete funding and construct the new Boathouse for Crew program.
+[Additional fundraising required: \$250K.] - Complete funding and implement Phase I of Athletic Facilities Plan.
+[Additional fundraising required: approximately \$15M.] - Complete the current comprehensive \$220 \$240 million fundraising campaign, Creating Our Future The Campaign for Skidmore, by 2019. - Explore the desirability and evaluate the feasibility of decreasing the reliance on short-term and part-time non-tenure-track faculty by 10% (not included in this initiative are Artists in Residence, Writers in Residence, Teaching Professors, and other long-term non-tenure-line positions).

+• Explore making an explicit commitment to open access in various venues.

-Managing our Human Resources-Strategic Alignment
+Managing our Human Resources - Strategic Alignment

-- Enhance training resources for managers at all levels within the College, emphasizing administrative competence, creative problem solving, and ways to strengthen strategic alignment of efforts across the College. - Enhance communication across campus, especially between the administration and other segments of our community, but also across groups (work to minimize experience of disconnection across different areas and divisions).
+- Enhance training resources for managers at all levels within the College, emphasizing administrative competence, creative problem solving, and ways to enhance strategic alignment of efforts across the College. - Enhance communication across campus and, especially, between the administration and other segments of our community but also across groups (work to minimize experience of disconnection across different areas and divisions).

-Managing our Physical and Natural Resources-Campus Sustainability
+Managing our Physical and Natural Resources - Campus Sustainability

 - Implement the Campus Sustainability Plan.
-Assess progress in meeting benchmarks identified in the Sustainability Plan and reevaluate on an ongoing basis. - Review and, if necessary, revise the Campus Plan.
+Assess progress in meeting benchmarks identified in the Sustainability Plan and reevaluate on an ongoing basis. - Review and, if necessary, revise Campus Plan.

-Strengthening the Extended Skidmore Community and Enhance our Public Identity
+Strengthening the Extended Skidmore Community and Enhancing our Public Identity

 - Build a forceful and effective marketing operation that focuses on digital content and outreach to major audiences via new media.
-Strengthen marketing efforts around the identity statement that Creative Thought Matters.
+Strengthen marketing efforts around the identity statement that "Creative Thought Matters."
 Enhance search engine optimization (SEO) and search engine marketing (SEM) in all aspects of College communications. - Update and fortify digital communications and the web presence for alumni.
-Explore the feasibility of instituting an internal web portal in order to focus the main website on key publics such as prospective students, prospective faculty and staff members, alumni, parents, and the media. - Increase and strengthen digital content and social media interactions with members of the media; focus on increasing national news coverage of the College. - Enhance capacity to promote the accomplishments of faculty and students whose work exemplifies creative and integrative teaching, learning, research, and professional activity.
-Establish an online Faculty Experts database to feature those faculty members willing to be interviewed by media regarding their research and expertise. - Design and implement a new Admissions marketing program and related web presence with an emphasis on academic strengths and creativity.
+Explore feasibility of instituting an internal web portal in order to focus the main website on key publics such as prospective students, prospective faculty and staff members, alumni, parents, and the media. - Increase and strengthen digital content, social media interactions with members of the media, and focus on increasing national news coverage of the College. - Enhance capacity to promote the accomplishments of faculty and students whose work exemplifies creative and integrative teaching, learning, research, and creative activity.
+Establish an on-line Faculty Experts data base to feature those faculty members willing to be interviewed by media regarding their research and expertise. - Design and implement a new Admissions marketing program and related web presence with an emphasis on academic strengths and creativity.
 Continuously refresh Admissions materials, web pages, and digital communications to reach "digital natives" more effectively. - Develop new ways to advance fundraising and Campaign efforts using digital resources.